MLOps Blog

 • Conduct split testing

-ZenML creators claim that the platform’s key benefits are automated tracking of the experiments and guaranteed comparability between experiments.
+ZenML creators claim that the platform’s key benefits are automated experiment tracking and guaranteed comparability between experiments.

 • Evaluate the results